Developing Enquiry Skills For Teaching Compassion

 Location: Online via Zoom

-The weekend (5-7 February 2021) is now a pre-requisite for those who wish to train to teach the Compassion Based Living Course (CBLC) by attending our Level 3 CBLC teaching skills retreat.
-It is also available as a stand alone CPD weekend for those who are already teaching the CBLC which costs £180.00.
+The weekend (13-15 January 2023) is now a pre-requisite for those who wish to train to teach the Compassion Based Living Course (CBLC) by attending our Level 3 CBLC teaching skills retreat.
+It is also available as a stand alone CPD weekend for those who are already trained to teach the MBLC, which costs £165.00.
 It is also suitable for MBLC teachers who wish to develop their enquiry skills for when course participants experience emotional difficulties.

 One key focus of the weekend is ‘doing’ less and ‘being’ more in our enquiry practice.
 We will do this by exploring how to hold the space for a participant to explore their experience of a practice without imposing our interpretation on their experience.
 If a participant is able to come to their own understanding about their experience of a practice, the learning is deeper and the participant is more empowered.
 This requires us to let go of being the expert, listen deeply and teach through our embodied presence and way of being, rather than through intellectual concepts.